TheKnightReport - Rutgers Baseball commit Danny Kerr goes in-depth on decision

 Earlier this week, the Rutgers Baseball program added their sixth verbal commitment in the 2021 class as Bishop Eustace High School (NJ) pitcher Daniel Kerr announced his decision via Instagram.

-Kerr is listed as a 6-foot-1, 210-pound, right handed pitching prospect and recently was clocked via PerfectGame.Org, throwing his fast ball as fast as 89mph, which currently sits him in the 91st percentile of his recruiting class.
+Kerr is listed as a 6-foot-1, 210-pound, right handed pitching prospect and recently was clocked throwing his fast ball as fast as 92 miles per hour.

-#Rutgers adds another piece to it’s 23’ recruiting class in RHP Jack Kirchner(NJ).
-Long, lean frame w/ loads of projection; FB has been up to 85 mph in previous looks w/ more velo coming as he matures; Aavg spin traits in CB w/ ability to land for k’s; @PerfectGameUSA pic.twitter.com/0ucgeXFgTO— JMAC (@JMAC_PG) September 29, 2020
+#Rutgers stays hot on the recruiting trail, this time adding RHP Danny Kerr(2021,NJ).
+Intriguing in-state grab that has been up to 92 mph recently; Strong, durable build w/ compact arm stroke; Fills up the zone w/ good spin traits and the makings of a S/M CB. @PGMidAtlantic pic.twitter.com/8FNrf0j7Mh— JMAC (@JMAC_PG) September 22, 2020

 The South Jersey native spoke with The Knight Report about his decision and why he chose the Scarlet Knights one the likes of programs such as Coastal Carolina, Penn State and others.